QR Codes

 Static QR codes

-Static QR codes are fixed and "forever" will point the user scanning the code to a specific webpage (e.g. URL).
+Static QR codes are fixed, they will always will point the user scanning the code to a specific webpage (e.g. URL).

 It works sort of like this:

-If that specific webpage or URL might becomes obsolete, the Static QR code still keeps pointing there.
-You would need to create a new QR Code for a new URL.
+If that specific webpage (URL) becomes obsolete, the Static QR code keeps pointing web browsers there.
+You would need to create a new QR Code for any new URL.

 Dynamic QR codes

-Dynamic QR codes go through a middleperson, the company that helped you create that QR code.
-You may need a subscription (e.g., pay some money) to create dynamic QR codes, you can change where they ultimately land, and some analytics are collected.
+Dynamic QR codes go through a middleperson, the company that helped you create that QR code and will continue to manage what happens when someone scans that QR code.
+You may need a subscription (pay some money) to create dynamic QR codes, you can change where they ultimately land, and some analytics are collected.

-• The QR code company then redirects the user to the final landing page
+- The QR code company then redirects the user to the final landing page (this can be changed, which is what makes it "dynamic")

 Weighing risks of QR codes